 The batter is made entirely in 1 bowl.
 It’s thick and silky smooth.
 A thick brownie batter yields a pretty dense brownie, which is exactly what we’re looking for.
 Dense and compact.
 Make sure the batter is evenly spread into your lined pan.
 Like always, I recommend lining the pan with parchment paper or aluminum foil.
 This way you can lift the cooled brownies out as a whole, making cutting SO MUCH EASIER.

 The white chocolate brownies looked a little naked without a topping, so I whipped up a quick white chocolate cream cheese frosting.
 It’s not overly sweet.
 Rather, it’s the perfect amount of tang to balance the sweet white chocolate brownies.
-The frosting is completely optional and I think they’d be just as irresistible with strawberry compote or lemon glaze drizzled on top.
+The frosting is completely optional and I think they’d be just as irresistible with the strawberry compote from my brown butter pound cake or lemon glaze drizzled on top.
 Heck yea.